goldbergyoni/nodebestpractices/README.md

 ## ![✔] 6.2.
 Avoid requiring('./...') modules using a dynamic path

-**TL;DR:** Here will write about never requiring/importing another file with a path that was given as parameter which can be mitigated using a linter rule
+**TL;DR:** Here we will write about never requiring/importing another file with a path that was given as parameter which can be mitigated using a linter rule

 **Otherwise:**